 These sandwich cookies, in addition to whole wheat flour, have carob flour but in a smaller proportion.
-However, if you do not have or do not like it, you can substitute it with whole wheat flour, or any type of flour of choice.
+Nevertheless, when replacing it, the amount of both cocoa and sugar must be increased as a result of this replacement.
 Nevertheless, when replacing it, the amount of both cocoa and sugar must be increased as a result of this substitution.

 The result of any recipe is always largely due to the quality of the ingredients used.
 This time, being chocolate sandwich cookies, cocoa is used, and if it is not of quality it will be noticed.
 Even so, there are alternatives, such as substituting milk for orange juice, for example.
 Resulting in some exquisite cookie sandwiches.